A photography club has 20 cameras worth $20,000.

 - The not-so-good parts

-You're not running a rental business.
-You're tracking club equipment.
+You are not running a rental business.
+You are tracking club equipment.
 All the rental features are useless overhead.

 - Best for